Yandex Cloud

 Here, we provide only one setting.

-• securityGroupIds: New list of security groups provided as array elements.
+• securityGroupIds: New security groups, formatted as an array.

 export IAM_TOKEN="<IAM_token>"